litestar-org/litestar/docs/usage/openapi/ui_plugins.rst

 Interacting with the ``Router``
 -------------------------------

-Internally, an instance of :class:`Router` is constructed to serve the OpenAPI endpoints.
-The ``Router`` is available to plugins via the :meth:`OpenAPIRenderPlugin.receive_router` method.
+An instance of :class:`Router` is used to serve the OpenAPI endpoints and is made available to plugins via the :meth:`OpenAPIRenderPlugin.receive_router` method.

 This can be used for a variety of purposes, including adding additional routes to the ``Router``.